 Terms You Need to Know

-Before you get started researching ICO opportunities, be sure to familiarize yourself with the following list of common terms:
+Before you get started researching ICO and token sale opportunities, be sure to familiarize yourself with the following list of common terms:

 Cryptocurrency is a digital form of currency that utilizes encryption techniques to prevent counterfeiting and fraud.
 The major allure of this type of asset is that it has no centralized regulating body like traditional banking institutions.